-This fantastic coast to coast journey takes you through the heart of the Scottish Highlands.
+This fantastic coast-to-coast journey along the Great Glen Canoe Trail takes you through the heart of the Scottish Highlands.
 Starting in the west at Fort William, you'll follow the Caledonian Canal east to Inverness crossing Loch Lochy, Loch Oich and the world famous Loch Ness.

 Day 2 - After breakfast you'll head off along Loch Lochy to Laggan where you'll stop for lunch.
 There are toilets and showers here for those who want them.
-You then head along a short but beautiful canal section to Loch Oich, the smallest of the three lochs to your second waterside campsite.
+You then head along a short but beautiful canal section to Loch Oich, the smallest of the three lochs, to your second waterside campsite.

 Day 4 - After breakfast it's back onto the loch either sailing or paddling.
 Weather permitting you'll cross over to the north to canoe under the walls of Urquhart Castle, a great place for lunch.
 By early evening you'll reach the end of Loch Ness for your final waterside camp.

 Day 5 - After a short paddle you'll enter the River Ness where you'll spend your final hours on this grade two river using the skills you've learnt throughout the week before paddling to the head of Loch Ness.

 Please be aware that the route can be affected by weather conditions and changes to the itinerary may be needed to ensure both a successful and a safe adventure.